 The hot spring at the Blue Lagoon is supposed to be great for psoriasis and as I suffer from a very bad type of psoriasis, I was curious to see if it would help.

 Tips for Visiting Iceland Blue Lagoon

 How to Get to Blue Lagoon Hot Springs from Reykjavik?

 Where is the blue lagoon in Iceland?
 When you book your tickets on the Blue Lagoon website you’ll be given an option to add the bus ticket.
 If you’re coming straight from the airport, don’t worry – there are plenty of lockers to store your suitcases.

-There’s no best time to go to blue lagoon, as you need to pre-book a timeslot of entry.
-When I went at 8 AM in the winter it was already full, but I heard that during the summer afrer 7 PM it’s less crowded.
+There’s no best time to go to the blue lagoon, as you need to pre-book a timeslot of entry.
+When I went at 8 AM in the winter it was already full, but I heard that during the summer after 7 PM it’s less crowded.

-How much time you should spend at the blue lagoon?
+How much time you should spend on the blue lagoon?
 You can stay as long as you want at the lagoon, just be there on time that your ticket indicates.
-You can purchase smoothies, beer or wine during your visit with your key.
+You can purchase smoothies, beer, or wine during your visit with your key.
 It’s expensive (as it’s Iceland) but definitely affordable.

 How Much Does the Blue Lagoon Cost?